 Deaf children who use BSL can also benefit from the use of hearing technology.
 You might find our information on hearing aids and hearing implants helpful in explaining the different types available, how each works and whether they may be appropriate for your child.

 Over the past ten years the number of children with English as an additional language in UK schools has more than doubled.
-If your family has recently moved to the UK, or you would like your deaf child to be able to understand and communicate in BSL, English as well as your home language then it is recommended that your child is exposed to each language as soon as possible.
+If your family has recently moved to the UK, or you would like your deaf child to be able to understand and communicate in BSL and English as well as your home language, then it is recommended that your child is exposed to each language as soon as possible.
 Use the ‘mother tongue’, as well as English and BSL with your child at home, and use the techniques and approaches as agreed with your teacher of the deaf, Speech and Language therapists and other professionals working with your child.

 If available, see if you can access professionals with experience of families with English as a second language (ESL), including speech and language therapists and interpreters.
 This person may be able to help you in meetings to put you on equal footing with others if your own English language skills are still being developed.
 It is also beneficial to take advantage of the hearing technology available to your child.